satoshibytes/NebulasNodeMonitor/readme.md

 _The last item that needs work for the moment is making the messages being sent out to email easier to read._

 ### How to test ###
-If testing, you can set the option __$NSMSettings['enableRestartService']__ to false in the _NebSvcMonitorSettings.inc_ file.
+If testing, you can set the option __$NSMSettings['enableRestartService']__ to false in the _ _ file.
 With it set to false, the service will run and send out emails but not intervene with operations.

 If used in a live environment, you can set the option to disable server restarts so it will only observe the system and send notification - it will not intervene with operation.